intel-iot-devkit/iotkit-comm-c/tutorials/service-spec-query.md

 that a non-secure server should be started (note: at the moment the zmqpubsub plugin ignores the ssl parameter.
 The above specification is only an example). <BR>

-This specification can then be passed to WaitToAdvertiseService() or advertiseService(), which will eventually return an instance of a service running at the given address and port.
+This specification can then be passed to advertiseServiceBlocking() or advertiseService(), which will eventually return an instance of a service running at the given address and port.

 <B> Service Query </B>